• About Connective

 When Johnston’s campaign generated hundreds of identical backlinks, Google’s algorithm connected Bush’s biography page to the “miserable failure” search term, and the page soared to the number one spot.

-How the Bush Administration Responded
+How the Bush administration responded

 group of people conducting a meeting